Markets

 This point of view implicitly assumes that the response to tariffs that might have gone into effect was worse for the economy than dealing with the tariffs we actually have.
 Or in other words, preparing for hell and ending up in purgatory seems downright heavenly.

-The most recent nowcast from the Atlanta Fed suggests consumer spending will add nearly 1.5 percentage points to economic growth (quarter-on-quarter, annualized) in Q3, which would be its strongest contribution this year.
+The most recent nowcast from the Atlanta Fed suggests consumer spending will add nearly 1.5 percentage points to economic growth (quarter on quarter, annualized) in Q3, which would be its strongest contribution this year.
 New York Fed President John Williams recently said he hadn’t really seen signs of a shaky consumer in the hard data.

-The trajectory of real consumer spending in 2025 could loosely be described as: a deceleration after a very strong end to 2024, a surge to beat potential tariffs, a retrenchment thereafter, and signs of a pick-up since.
+The trajectory of real consumer spending in 2025 could loosely be described as: a deceleration after a very strong end to 2024, a surge to beat potential tariffs, a retrenchment thereafter, and signs of a pickup since.

-Bank of America aggregated credit and debit card data showed nominal US spending up 2.8% year-on-year for the week ending August 30.
+Bank of America-aggregated credit and debit card data showed nominal US spending up 2.8% year on year for the week ending August 30.
 From mid-May through the end of June, this was running close to flat.

 This speaks to the importance of the wealth effect, or a tendency for consumers to be willing to spend more if their net worth is higher.
 This means that in the short term, the stock market is both a reflection of the economic outlook and a driver of economic outcomes.
-(The legendary investor George Soros discussed this dynamic of “reflexivity” — in short, how the actions guided by our perceptions shape our reality — in depth in an essay.)
+(The legendary investor George Soros discussed this dynamic of “reflexivity” — in short, how the actions guided by our perceptions shape our reality — in depth in this essay.)

 And beyond simply looking at retail traders, the stock market is nearly as important as it’s ever been to American households’ net worth.